-U.S. Certification International Certification Self-assessment Not Required Required Terms and Conditions of Employment No calendar quarters of the current year that use more than 500 man-days of hired labor: Exempt More than 500 man-days of hired labor in any of the calendar quarters of the current year: Provided in writing to all hired workers in the worker's preferred language .
-Aligned with U.S. Law Provided to all hired workers in writing in the worker's preferred language Above U.S. Law Immediate Family 3 Comply with Federal and State Law Aligned with U.S. Law Immediate family members 15 years of age or younger may only be assigned light, nonhazardous work only if does not interfere with compulsory school.
+U.S. Certification International Certification Terms and Conditions of Employment No calendar quarters of the current year that use more than 500 man-days of hired labor: Exempt More than 500 man-days of hired labor in any of the calendar quarters of the current year: Provided in writing to all hired workers in the worker's preferred language .
+Aligned with U.S. Law Provided to all hired workers in writing in the worker's preferred language Above U.S. Law Immediate Family 3 Comply with Federal and State Law Immediate family members 15 years of age or younger may only be assigned light, nonhazardous work only if does not interfere with compulsory school.
 Immediate family members ages 16 - 17 cannot be assigned any DOL hazardous tasks or other restricted tasks.
 Ensure that a responsible adult is always present and supervising the child's work, and that you follow regulations on the number of hours a child is permitted to work.
 Furthermore, children are not permitted to work at night.
-Above U.S. Law Hired Labor Minimum Age Growers must not employ or obtain services from any person who is younger than 16 years of age with this exception: • Youth is excused from compulsory school attendance by applicable law, and • Youth is involved in accredited learning programs if the work tasks relate directly to the learning experiences of the program and follow federal and state law Above U.S. Law Growers must not employ or obtain services from any person who is younger than 16 years of age.
-Above U.S. Law Hired Labor Tasks for Minors No hired worker under 18 may be assigned DOL hazardous tasks.
+Above U.S. Law Hired Labor 4 Minimum Age Growers must not employ or obtain services from any person who is younger than 16 years of age with this exception: Youth is excused from compulsory school attendance by applicable law, and Youth is involved in accredited learning programs if the work tasks relate directly to the learning experiences of the program and follow federal and state law Above U.S. Law Growers must not employ or obtain services from any person who is younger than 16 years of age.
+Above U.S. Law Hired Labor 4 Tasks for Minors No hired worker under 18 may be assigned DOL hazardous tasks.
 Above U.S. Law No hired worker under 18 may be assigned DOL hazardous tasks and other restricted tasks.
+Above U.S. Law FLC Hired Labor Minimum Age Verify workers are 16 years of age or older by reviewing the worker's I-9 form.
+Above U.S. Law Verify workers are 18 years of age or older by reviewing the worker's I-9 form.
+Above U.S. Law FLC Hired Labor Tasks for Minors No hired worker under 18 may be assigned DOL hazardous tasks.
+Above U.S. Law No hired workers hired by a FLC under 18 are allowed to work on operation.
 Above U.S. Law

-3 Immediate family members include only: (1) A spouse; (2) Children, stepchildren, and foster children; (3) Parents, stepparents, and foster parents; and (4) Brothers and sisters.
+3 Immediate family members include only: (1) A spouse; (2) Children, stepchildren, and foster children; (3) Parents, stepparents, and foster parents; and (4) Brothers and sisters of the owner/operator.
 If the worker does not fall into one of the four categories listed here, then the worker is considered a hired worker.